Hi folks, greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 It forces them to fund products that they find morally objectionable or pay massive fines.

-That's been a you know a fire drill.
+That's been a fire drill.

 The child-only plans, unintended consequences, drafting error in Obamacare has actually led to less access to care for children with pre-existing conditions.